The Lagotto Romagnolo (pronounced La-go-toh Roman-yolo) is a dog with a rich history behind it and is one of Italy’s oldest known dog breeds.

 This intelligent dog needs a job to do, something to keep his mind occupied.
 Tracking, hide and seek games in the woods, or searching for mushrooms are some good ideas.

 Obedience is also something he likes and is good at.
-Agility is also a favorite!
+Agility is also a favourite!
 As long as you let him use his brain, he won’t have to find things to do on his own.

 For some people, the Lagotto Romagnolo is perfect because of his hypoallergenic, non-shedding coat, medium size, happy disposition, intelligence, and willingness to work.